Fork me on GitHub

 php php-cs-fixer.phar fix .

-It is also possible to provide command line options to customize rules, yet instead of using them, it’s recommended to save the project configuration in a .php-cs-fixer.dist.php file in the root directory of your project.
-The file must return an instance of PhpCsFixer\ConfigInterface which lets you configure the rules, the files and directories that need to be analyzed.
-You may also create .php-cs-fixer.php file, which is the local configuration that will be used instead of the project configuration.
-It is a good practice to add that file into your .gitignore file.
-With the --config option you can specify the path to the config file.
+While it is possible to provide command line options to configure rules, it’s recommended to save the project configuration in a .php-cs-fixer.dist.php file in the root directory of your project.
+The file must return an instance of PhpCsFixer\ConfigInterface, which lets you configure the rules, finder (the files and directories that need to be analysed), select output format and even configure path to PHP.

 The simplest config